CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 `The value of multidimensional model is the efficiency of access` to delivery data to user but the achieve it you need the requirements must be gathered and assimilated: this is a heart of defining the model.

+## Differences between the Models

+This comparation is for a data warehouse design.

+The multidimensional model is good in the performance but it isn't in the flexibility while the relational model is good in the flexibility but it isn't in the performance.
 # References
 1.   build of data warehouse, fourth edition.
 W. H. Inmon.
 2005